Skip to content

 test Inject a test event and trace its path

-add Scaffold a new connector, transform, logger, or module
+add Scaffold a new connector, transform, logger, or route

 inspect Deep-dive into a specific source, actor, or route